Home Inspection

 We inspect throughout Pointe-Claire: Pointe-Claire Village (historic core), Lake Saint-Louis waterfront properties, 1950-2000 residential neighbourhoods, Fairview sector and commercial zones, and new developments.
 Bilingual service (FR/EN) available.

 Yes.
 We are InterNACHI-certified (International Association of Certified Home Inspectors), IBC Network members, and professionally insured.
-As a home inspector, house inspector, property inspector and residential building inspector in Pointe-Claire, we meet the most demanding North American standards of practice.
+In Pointe-Claire, our expertise is particularly useful for identifying aging foundation and period plumbing, recurring findings in the local housing stock.
+As a certified home inspector, house inspector, property inspector or residential building inspector in Pointe-Claire, we meet the most demanding North American standards of practice.

 Do you offer pre-purchase / pre-buy home inspections in Pointe-Claire?+

 Yes.
-The pre-purchase inspection (also called pre-buy inspection, buyer inspection or inspection before buying) in Pointe-Claire is our most requested service.
+The pre-purchase inspection in Pointe-Claire (also called pre-buy inspection, buyer inspection or inspection before buying) is our most requested service.
+For the residential stock typical of Pointe-Claire, the pre-purchase inspection systematically documents signs of aging foundation and other recurring findings that influence purchase decisions or negotiation.
 We accommodate tight purchase offer timelines — the inspection clause typically provides 7-10 days to complete the inspection and receive the report.
 Our complete report is delivered within 24h*.

-Do you inspect duplexes, triplexes, rental and multi-family properties in Pointe-Claire?+
+Do you inspect duplexes, triplexes and rental properties in Pointe-Claire?+

 Neighboring Cities